Why is Australia in Eurovision?

 That's true, but it must be noted we are an Associate Member and have been since the inception of the EBU in 1950.

-The EBU (Executive Supervisor Jon Ola Sand pictured above) obviously feels that our unique cultural ties, effort and history with the contest plus our Associate Membership of 70 years is enough to warrant at least a semi-permanent place in the competition.
+The EBU (former Executive Supervisor Jon Ola Sand pictured above) obviously feels that our unique cultural ties, effort and history with the contest plus our Associate Membership of 70 years is enough to warrant at least a semi-permanent place in the competition.

 Ultimately it is a television show run by them (and let's face it they have been a little looser with rules in recent years) and if they believe we have earned our spot, that’s all that matters.